 Your Child’s Temperament

-There are a number of theories that if your child has a sensitive temperament then they are more likely to suffer from anxiety an depression although this is not always the case.
+Several theories show that if your child has a sensitive temperament, they are more likely to suffer from anxiety and depression, although this is not always the case.

-Some children who suffer from traumatic childhood experiences such as divorce, abuse, the death of a parent/family member, bullying, birth of a sibling, child hospitalized or may be diagnosed with a physical problem such as an allergy or epilepsy.
+Some children who suffer from traumatic childhood experiences, such as divorce, abuse, the death of a parent/family member, bullying, sibling birth, child hospitalised or may be diagnosed with a physical problem, such as an allergy or epilepsy.

 - Lots of tummy aches